Olexandr29/eCommerce/README.md

 # 🛒 eCommerce UI Automation Testing Project

 ## 🎯The goal of the repo is to demonstrate the skills with:
-- Java-based UI automation testing with support for cross-browser and cross-platform execution
+- UI autotests (on Java) for cross-browser and cross-platform execution
 - CI\CD integration from scratch (no frameworks)
 - Generating and publishing Allure reports with history
 - Running tests by tags and browser combinations